Dynamical Models for Random Simplicial Complexes

 In particular,

 \end{prop} \begin{proof} We proceed by backwards induction.
-For $\ell=k$, the statement is identical to the one in the Lemma.
+For $\ell=k$, the statement is identical to the one in Lemma~\ref{lem:u}.
 Now, assume the claim holds for some $1 \leq \ell \leq k$.
-Then, using \eqref{rec:x} and the induction hypothesis in the second inequality, we get \begin{linenomath}
+Using Equation~\eqref{rec:x} and the induction hypothesis in the second inequality, we get \begin{linenomath}